C-Undritz/Boardgame-Bazaar/README.md

 ### Social Icons
 - Social icons link to there respective sites and open the social network site within a new browser tab.
-- Displayed in navbar on desktop screens only.
+- Displayed permanently within the foot and in the navbar on desktop screens only.

 ### Account Buttons
-- Conditional display of icons and type to login, register, access account, admin functions and logout.
+- Conditional display of icons and text to login, register, access account, and logout.
 Each navigates to the appropriate page.
-- Displayed in navbar at all resolutions though type is not shown on mobile screens; only the icons.
+- Displayed in navbar at all resolutions though text is not shown on mobile screens; only the icons.
+- Admin functions are available within a user account if the user has admin status.

 ### Shopping Cart
-- Shopping cart that opens the cart (bootstrap implemented feature here).
-From the (bootstrap implemented feature here) a 'checkout button takes the user to the checkout page.
+- The shopping cart can be accessed at any point by clicking on the shopping cart symbol in the top right of navbar which will take the user to the shopping cart page.
-- The Shopping cart is displayed at all resolutions.
+- Whilst shopping, a preview of the shopping cart is displayed upon the addition an item to the cart.
+This is done via a bootstrap5 Offcanvas component.
+From within the Offcanvas the user can select to view the shopping cart page or continue shopping.
+The Offcanvas is displayed at all resolutions.

 ### Navigation Menu
 - Navigation menu displaying 'home' icon to navigate the user to the landing pages from any page within the site.
-- Shop Front displays a drop-down menu that displays the available boardgames by 'bestsellers', 'new releases', 'pre-orders', 'on sale' and 'used'.
+- Shop Front displays a drop-down menu that displays the available boardgames by 'bestsellers', 'new releases', 'pre-orders' and 'on sale'.
 - Shop by Genre displays a drop-down menu that displays the available boardgames by genres that have been assigned to each game.
 - The navigation menu is responsive and so content collapses behind a button on tablet and mobile screens